MeloRods/udacity-business-analytics-with-PowerBI/Course 1 - Excel/README.md

-# Course 1 - Excel: Data Fundamentals
+# Course 1 - Business Metrics with Spradsheets

 This course focuses on data analysis fundamentals using Excel, including data manipulation, visualization creation, and business analysis for an e-commerce company.